Silver Shadow Stakes

 The Silver Shadow Stakes is an Australian Turf Club Group 2 Thoroughbred horse race for three-year-old fillies, run at set weights with penalties, over a distance of 1200 metres at Randwick Racecourse, Sydney, Australia in August.
-Total prizemoney for the race is A$200,000.

 History

 The race is named in honour of the 1975 Warwick Stakes winner Silver Shadow.
 The race is held on the same racecard as the Warwick Stakes now known as the Winx Stakes.